 Find out more about the General Data Protection Regulation (GDPR), what it means for your club and what actions you need to take to comply with the law.

-From 25 May 2018 the UK's existing data protection laws will be replaced by the EU's GDPR.
-The new law aims to give EU citizens more control over how their personal data is used, especially online.
-All organisations who collect, store, share or use individuals' personal data, will need to comply with new regulations or face penalties, including hefty fines.
+From 25 May 2018 the UK's existing data protection laws were replaced by the General Data Protection Regulation (GDPR).
+This gives EU citizens more control over how their personal data is used, especially online.
+All organisations who collect, store, share or use individuals' personal data, need to comply with the GDPR or face penalties, including hefty fines.
 This includes clubs.
 The key principles to bear in mind are:

 Clubs are 'controllers' of personal data for their members (eg. name, address, email address, telephone number, date of birth, emergency contact details, etc).
-Clubs may also store personal data for people who stay in huts they operate or any non-members signed up to receive email communications.
+Clubs may also store personal data for people who stay in huts they operate or any non-members who have agreed to receive email communications.

 Sharing their members' personal data with Mountaineering Scotland for the purpose of registration for insurance, magazine or email communications, means Mountaineering Scotland is also a controller of the personal data of members of clubs.

 You need to understand and record what personal data your club holds and the journey it takes through the club.
-We have created a helpful table to help you record these things.
+It is a good idea to review this regularly and record these details.

-Your club needs to be confident that all those people or organisations who have access to your members' personal data are aware of data protection issues and handle that data securely.
+Your club needs to be confident that all those people or organisations who have access to your members' personal data are aware of data protection regulations and handle that data securely.
 This may impact how your club Membership Secretary or Treasurer store membership forms or other records.
-This is a good opportunity to review filing systems and to limit the amount of paperwork you have to manage.
 You may wish to select a member of your committee to coordinate this.

-Data security is key and when storing anything on a computer you need to ensure that you protect yourself by keeping passwords safe and encrypting files that contain personal data.
-The likes of Mailchimp, Dropbox, OneDrive and Google Drive have built in security measures for the protection of files whilst in storage or in the process of being shared.
+Data security is key and when storing anything on a computer you need to ensure that you protect yourself by keeping passwords safe, ensuring that files are stored securely and encrypting files that contain personal data.
+Many online systems including membership systems have built in security measures for the protection of files whilst in storage or in the process of being shared, but it is your responsibility to ensure that these are adequately secure.

-From now onwards, Mountaineering Scotland will require all documents containing personal information shared by email between us and clubs to be password-protected before sending.
+Mountaineering Scotland requires all documents containing personal information shared by email between us and clubs to be password-protected before sending.

 GDPR aims to ensure that individuals are more clearly informed by organisations that hold their personal data about how and why it is used, how long it is kept for, who it is shared with and what their rights are as data subjects.
 A privacy notice is the tool organisations use to set out this information.

-Your club needs to create a privacy notice.
-If you already have one, it is likely that you may need to update it to provide more detail.
+Your club needs an up to date privacy notice.
 We have created a template privacy notice for clubs, this can be amended to fit your club's circumstances.

-It is important that all your club's existing members receive the club's new privacy notice.
-This can be done by email.
-Any time you change your privacy notice you will need to show it to all members again.
-You need to keep a record of how and when you share the privacy notice with your members.
+It is important that all your club's existing members receive details of any updates to the club's privacy notice.
+This can be done by email and you should keep a record of how and when you share the privacy notice with your members.
 You do not need to ask for explicit consent or confirmation that the privacy notice has been seen or accepted.

-Members of your club also need to be shown the new Mountaineering Scotland privacy notice as we become controllers of their personal data when you register them with us.
+Members of your club also need to be aware of the Mountaineering Scotland privacy notice as we become controllers of their personal data when you register them with us.
 We will share our privacy notice with all existing members via our magazine and in our monthly members' email newsletter.
 You need to provide it to your new members when they join you.

 Your club must ensure that it only collects personal information that it really needs, and must share its privacy notice with new members (or other individuals) at the point of collecting their personal data, so they can make an informed decision to sign-up.